mozilla/jsThreads/README.md

 with the last value handled by the joinee thread.
 This value is either the last yielded value or a thrown exception.

+Joining a thread will demand all child threads are joined too.

 **Sleep**

 	yield (Thread.sleep(1000));  //JUST ONE SECOND